 - desire for control

-- desire for success

 - desire for pleasure

-- desire for money
+- desire for success desire for money

 - people-pleasing

 - desire for comfort

 - 3. Be wary of dating if you have big struggles with contentedness.

 - 4. Don't jump ahead physically in your relationship

 "Daughters of Jerusalem, I charge you by the gazelles and by the does of the field: Do not arouse or awaken love until it so desires." - Songs 2:7 (NIV)